sturosenberg/openrc2-no-loitering/README.md

 ## How to use

 Configuration should be pretty straightforward.
 If "require security guard intervention" is _not_ checked, guests will automatically decide of their own free will to immediately leave when they fall below your threshold.

-## Future updates?

-Maybe the option to set a certain percentage chance of eviction when a poor guest crosses path with a security guard.